hcysky/FPGA/Vitis/Examples/vadd/readme.md

 > It may take 1-2 hours to build a hardware binary (*.xclbin).
 You can also skip this step by using a prebuilt binary.

-> You can choose one of the following two methods.
+> You can choose one of the following two methods to run hardware.

 ### Build Full Hardware